Intermittent fasting

 The time without food, between the last meal and the first meal the next day.

-Ideal: 16-20 hours off, 1-2 meals a day (including OMAD - one meal a day).
+Ideal: 16–20 hours of fasting, 1–2 meals daily (including the OMAD option – one meal a day).

 Main benefits

-• Regulating blood sugar and body weight
+• Regulation of blood sugar and body weight

 • Reducing inflammation and oxidative stress